mgzeke0/movie_classifier/README.md

 ## Inference

 There are 3 ways to do inference:
-1) Build and run a Docker image (also requires Python3.6)
+1) Run the command line application
 2) Run a REST server and call it with a Python client
+3) Build and run a Docker image

+### Python command line

-3) Run the command line application
+Run the command specifying a title and an overview.

+`python -m movie_classifier --title TITLE --overview OVERVIEW`

 ### REST Service